CDEBase/fullstack-pro/README.md

 npm install
 ```
 to run server
-you can run both the client and server by
+you can run both the client and server together by
 ```
 npm start
 ```